-The financial statements are expressed in USD.
+The interim financial statements are expressed in USD.
 The translations of USD amounts into Khmer Riel ("KHR") are included solely for compliance with the Law on Accounting and Auditing.
 Assets and liabilities are translated at the closing rate as at the reporting date.
-The statement of profit or loss and other comprehensive income and statement of cash flows are translated into KHR using the average rate for the reporting period.
+The interim statement of profit or loss and other comprehensive income and the interim statement of cash flows are translated into KHR using the average rates either for the three-month or twelve-month period, as applicable.
 Exchange differences arising from the translation are recognised as "Currency translation differences" in the other comprehensive income.